 What Makes a Successful Stock Photo?

 Successful stock imagery requires coaching and staging, so subjects appear:

-- Confident – Displaying confidence in your attorney portrait tells clients that you are an expert in your field and confident in your abilities.
+- Confident – Displaying confidence in your lawyer portrait tells clients that you are an expert in your field and confident in your abilities.

-- Approachable – Your images should provide potential clients with a sense of how it will be to work with your attorneys.
+- Approachable – Your images should provide potential clients with a sense of how it will be to work with your lawyers.